ivanbruel/webdriver.sh/README.md

 - Quickly roll back to a previous driver version with ```webdriver list```
 - Automatically applies a Clover kext patch - use any driver version (Clover systems)
 - Or patches the drivers to load on your current macOS version (non-Clover systems)
+- Also sets the required build number in NVDAEGPUSupport.kext (EGPU systems)

 <br/>